Serj-Sxhx/Vaults/Progressive Education.md

 -   De-emphasis on textbooks in favor of varied learning resources
 -   Emphasis on [lifelong learning](https://en.wikipedia.org/wiki/Lifelong_learning "Lifelong learning") and social skills
 -   Assessment by evaluation of child's projects and productions

+# Dewey

+ Information presented to the student will be transformed into new forms, images, and symbols by the student so that they fit with their development and interests.
+The development of this is natural.
+To repress this process and attempt to "substitute the adult for the child" (Dewey, 1897, para.
+52) would weaken the intellectual curiosity of the child.